bzcen/Lineup/README.md

 - [ ] Energy
 - [ ] Think of how to resolve multiple conditions in a single combat action, especially if it's an OR conditional (ie. Eager OR 1/2).
 This will likely need to rearrange character.json build.
 - [ ] Improve visibility/design of character card text
+- [ ] Reorganize the code base for better code management